The Climate Project

 Unfortunately, we have lost over 90% of British seagrass meadows in the past 100 years, mainly through disease and human-induced poor water quality.
 Globally, it is estimated that the equivalent size of two football pitches of seagrass is lost every hour.

-The Seagrass Ocean Rescue project is aiming to protect the seagrass in Wales.
+The Seagrass Ocean Rescue project is aiming to protect and plant more seagrass in Wales.
 The exciting project engages with volunteers, local community groups and stakeholders to get involved with some hands-on seagrass restoration work in North Wales.

-The Climate Project is a campaign by the BMC's Access and Conservation Trust.
+The Climate Project is a campaign by the BMC's Access & Conservation Trust.
 Working alongside Moors For The Future and North Wales Wildlife Trust.
 It's supported by Cotswold Outdoor and Snow+Rock.

 COOKIES